heathen00/wfparser3/wfparser3/README.md

    by the acceptance tests, even if the user stories do not explicitly state the behaviour in their acceptance criteria.
 How will you deal with optional data members?
 It seems to be a common problem for many statements.
    To consider:
-    * creation: validate parameters: null
-    * creation: validate parameters: supported value ranges.
-    * creation: validate parameters: optional parameters: How to handle?
     * equals and hashcode.
     * comparable?
-    * defined methods: access to required parameters.
-    * defined methods: access to optional parameters.

 Notes:

-It may make the interface simpler to use, and it is possible to enforce the minimum number of members for statements with lists of things if you use varargs.

 When implementing the copying of malicious, mutable ensure you also handle those statements that contain complex member data, such as VertexReferenceGroup containing VertexReferences.